In this article, you’ll learn about horizontal boring machine. Its parts, types, tools and operations.

-Ordinary boring operations are carried out with tools mounted on a bar held in spindle having morse taper hole.
+Ordinary boring operations are carried out with tools mounted on a bar held in a spindle having a morse taper hole.

 The maximum diameter of the bar employed is ordinarily not larger than the spindle diameter, and the length is such that it can reach the end column support.

-A boring bar should be of the maximum diameter and minimum length to reduce bending or vibration and it may support in various ways to suit to different types of workpieces.
+A boring bar should be of the maximum diameter and minimum length to reduce bending or vibration and it may be supported in various ways to suit to different types of workpieces.

 1.1 Methods of Supporting Boring Bars.

 For boring blind holes, bars are using to support at the spindle end only.
 This type of bar is known as a stud bar.